lexcetera/affairs/README.md

 # Correlation and Direction

 Correlation shows how strongly and in what direction two variables are related.
-In this project, we used the Pearson correlation coefficient:
+In this project, the Pearson correlation coefficient was used with the following formula:

 ![Correlation Formula](formula.jpg)